 More than nineteen million U.S. adults had at least one major depressive episode in the past year.
-Nineteen million Americans make up nearly 8% of the total population.
 This staggering statistic shows how pervasive depression is in our society.
 People of all ages and all racial, ethnic, and socioeconomic backgrounds experience depression.
 That is the main reason why it is so crucial to seek professional treatment for depression, such as the depression treatment program at Baltimore Detox Center.

-Our Baltimore Detox Center team sees that anxiety, and depression are usually intertwined.
+Our Baltimore Detox Center team sees that anxiety and depression are usually intertwined.
 Therefore, it is essential to not only provide depression and anxiety treatment but addiction treatment as well.
-First, however, we must define exactly what depression is.
+This approach, known as dual diagnosis treatment, can lead to lasting positive outcomes.

 What Is Depression?